MoAD is open. There may be building works during your visit. The Cabinet Room is temporarily closed. Learn more

 In this professional colour photograph, Gary Punch MP and Senator John Stone are seated at a dining table in the Members’ Dining Room midway through lunch.
 The table is laid with silverware, glassware and a floral arrangement.
 Gary Punch is wearing a dark suit with white shirt and striped tie.
 Senator Stone is similarly attired but in a brown suit and he is wearing glasses.
 In the background other politicians are dining and light is pouring in from high windows and French doors.

-What are the Refreshment Rooms?
+What are the Refreshment Rooms in Parliament House?

 The Refreshment Rooms were designed to provide everyday in-house dining and recreation facilities, a critical function in the early years when there were very few other dining options for parliamentarians and parliamentary staff close to Parliament House.
 They also provided some measure of comfort in compensation for long hours of work and lengthy periods away from home.